 A unique book launch at Old College, Royal Military Academy Sandhurst in 2013 introduced the annual commemoration of ‘Saragarhi Day’ in the UK, hosted by the British Army and co-organised by our team.

 At the battle of Saragarhi, 21 Sikh soldiers of the 36th (Sikh) Regiment of the Bengal Infantry under the British fought to the bitter end against the onslaught of 10,000 tribesmen in the unruly North West Frontier with Afghanistan in 1897.

 The gallant last stand was rewarded with memorials and a battle honour by the British but had been largely forgotten by those outside of military circles.
-Now for the first time, the bravery and meaning of the battle was brought to a mainstream audience.

 The book launch was an historic occasion in more ways than one, as the heroics of Saragarhi and its significance today was narrated for the first time at the very heart of the Armed Forces establishment, being marked by the British Army at Sandhurst, the prestigious officer college which produces the world’s best leaders.